-MBA is pleased to offer Wilson Scholarships to deserving and interested students rising 10th through rising 12th grades for summer 2020.
+MBA is pleased to offer the opportunity for Wilson Scholarships to engaged and interested students rising 10th through rising 12th grades for the summer 2021.
 Students who excel in history courses and are very interested in fields such as history, political science/law, international relations, economics, historical archaeology, or anthropology are eligible for these grants.
-The purposes of these summer program grants are to reward excellence and to offer students the opportunity to pursue, explore, and enhance their interest in history and related fields.
-Students may apply for a Wilson Grant for a pre-approved program (see list).
-Students may also propose participation in a program or research project of their choosing (ie, not on the pre-approved list), and are encouraged to do so.
-These do need departmental approval from Dr. Bailey prior to submitting the application.
-Please seek approval for it as soon as possible by speaking and providing information about the program to your current history teacher and to Dr. Bailey, Dr. Hardin, and Mr. McMurray
+The purposes of these summer program grants are to reward excellence and engagement and to offer students the opportunity to pursue, explore, and enhance their interest in history and related fields.
+Students may either apply for a Wilson Grant for a pre-approved program (see list) or propose participation in a program or research project of their choosing (ie, not on the pre-approved list).
+We encourage students to explore the latter approach, but these do need departmental approval from Dr. Bailey prior to submitting the application.
+Please seek approval for it as soon as possible by speaking and providing information about the program to your current history teacher and to Dr. Bailey, Dr. Hardin, and Mr. McMurray.

 APPLICATION DEADLINE FOR THIS YEAR IS

 The Wilson History and Social Sciences Grant recipients are chosen from applicants from the current 9th, 10th, and 11th grades.
 Generally, opportunities broaden and increase for students in higher grades.
 Applicants will be chosen on the following bases--

 - Has consistently demonstrated excellence and intellectual curiosity in the study of history and is committed to taking full advantage of the history offerings at MBA.

 - Desires to pursue history-related fields in college and in other arenas beyond MBA.

 - Is of exemplary character, and gives evidence that he will represent the school well, both on and off campus.

 - Demonstrates relevance of program to his own intellectual interests and goals and articulates those interests and goals well.